 Sometimes clients avoid renewing simply because it feels like a chore.
 Instead of having them fill out a piece of paper, set up online and automatic payments.
 Make your business a one-stop shop, giving discounts on additional products if a client purchases more than one policy at a time.
 If there is a problem with a product, make the problem-solving process as smooth as possible, and take ownership: Your clients expect you to advocate for them.

 They’re Looking for a Wider Range of Products

-Do you truly understand your clients' needs?
+Do you truly understand your client’s needs?
 Your insurance clients may require a wider range of services than you offer, or they may not realize that you offer the very products that they need.
-Work with your clients to build a long term, in-depth relationship.
+Work with your clients to build a long-term, in-depth relationship.
 Ask questions about their full spectrum of insurance interests and needs, and work to meet those needs.
-By developing an extensive profile on each individual you work with, you'll be better able to meet their current insurance needs and anticipate their future ones.
+By developing an extensive profile of each individual you work with, you’ll be better able to meet their current insurance needs and anticipate their future ones.